dmlc/xgboost/doc/parameter.rst

 ===========================
 * ``eta`` [default=0.3, alias: ``learning_rate``]

-  - Step size shrinkage used in update to prevents overfitting.
+  - Step size shrinkage used in update to prevent overfitting.
 After each boosting step, we can directly get the weights of new features, and ``eta`` shrinks the feature weights to make the boosting process more conservative.
   - range: [0,1]

 * ``gamma`` [default=0, alias: ``min_split_loss``]